tmobile/magentaA11y/_checklist-native/_template.md

     Text can resize up to 200% without losing information
 ---

+## iOS

 <!--
-Enter Developer Notes for native but not platform specific, add additional information if needed -->
+Enter Developer Notes for iOS, add additional information if needed -->
 ## Developer notes
 - Name, Role, State must be stated in a single announcement when focus is on the control

-## iOS

 <!--
 Enter information for iOS Name, update information below with appropriate details, or remove details not needed